-Generally, the District approach for setting minimum flows is habitat-based and involves assessment of sensitive ecological resources that provide protection to all relevant environmental values identified in the Water Resource Implementation Rule for consideration when establishing minimum flows or levels.
+The District approach for setting minimum flows is generally habitat-based and involves assessment of sensitive ecological resources that provide protection to all relevant environmental values identified in the Water Resource Implementation Rule for consideration when establishing minimum flows or levels.

 For the Lower Peace River and Lower Shell Creek, the District's approach for determining minimum flows involved development and use of baseline flow (i.e., flows expected in the absence of withdrawal impacts) records for the Lower Peace River and Lower Shell Creek and a series of flow records reflecting incremental decreases from the baseline flow records.
-Using these flow records the District applied the percent-of-flow method and 15% change in habitat criteria to determine minimum flow recommendations for the Lower Peace River and identify proposed minimum flows for Lower Shell Creek.
-For the Lower Peace River, the minimum flow analysis also includes a development of a low flow threshold and a maximum daily withdrawal that are applicable throughout the year.
+Using these flow records, the percent-of-flow method and 15% change in habitat criteria were used to develop minimum flow recommendations for the Lower Peace River and Lower Shell Creek.
+For the Lower Peace River, the minimum flow analysis also includes development of a low flow threshold and a maximum daily withdrawal that are applicable throughout the year.